andrewharitonov/trip-planner/README.md

 ### General information
 This app was designed using React and TypeScript.
-I left some comments as` "// TODO:"` in the code to explain my choice or how we can improve different things.
+I left some comments in the code to explain my choice or how we can improve different things.
 **My tips for improving the application (scalability/accessibility/optimizations) can be found below**

 ### Components tree